OpenMoonRay/openmoonray-docs/docs/hydra/RenderSettings.md

 **Environment Variable:** $HDMOONRAY_LOGLEVEL=n

-**Description:** Sets how many debug messages to show from the remote hosts (or the single local host when not in debug mode).
-Default is 1.
+**Description:** Sets how many debug messages to show from the remote hosts (or the single local host when not in debug mode)

 ## Rdla Output
 **Type:** String